richardcoderj/mcp-dataforseo/README.md

 The `docker run` command specifies:
 - `--rm`: Remove container after it stops
 - `-i`: Interactive mode (necessary for stdin/stdout)
+- `-p`: Port mapping to expose container's port 3003 to host port 3003 (CRITICAL for Windsurf connectivity)
 - `--env-file`: Load environment variables from the specified file
 - `mcp-dataforseo`: The name of your locally built image